nurzhanzhanuzak/eventsourcing/docs/topics/tutorial/part4.rst

 The library's :class:`~eventsourcing.projection.ProjectionRunner` class is provided for the purpose of running projections.
-A projection runner can be constructed with an application class, a projection class, a materialised view class, and an environment that specifies configuration of the event-sourced application and the materialised view.
+A projection runner can be constructed with an application class, a projection class, a materialised view class, and an optional environment :class:`Mapping` object that specifies run-time configuration of the event-sourced application and the materialised view.

 The projection runner will construct an instance of the given application class, and an instance of the given projection class with an instance of the given materialised view class.
+Any items in the given environment will be used to override any operating system environment variables, and the resulting environment variables will be used when the application object is constructed and when the materialised view class is constructed.
+The names of the application and of the projection are used to select prefixed environment variables before defaulting to unprefixed names.
+In this way, the event-sourced application can be configured separately from the materialised view.

 It will :ref:`subscribe to the application <Subscriptions>`, from the position indicated by the :func:`~eventsourcing.persistence.TrackingRecorder.max_tracking_id` method of the projection's